naemon/naemon.github.io/community/index.md

 Supposedly there are bugs as well, both in the [core] and [base] project.
 We love it for there to be fewer of those.

-If your interested in one of these things, or something else you'd like to us about, find us on IRC or send an email.
+If you're interested in one of these things, or something else you'd like to us about, find us on IRC or send an email.

 [Why naemon?][why]